 - A basic understanding of children and the ability to develop an up-beat and positive relationship with them

-- A current CPR and First Aid Card
+- A current CPR and First Aid Card is preferred

 - Be able to provide sound, caring and positive leadership for children